Sociology of the family: The marriage market: determining who marries whom

 Another important intersectional factor to consider in relation to gender and marriage is marriage markets.
 Marriage market means how economics affects who marries, whose bonds endure and what this means for future generations of workers and parents.
 Analyzing marriage markets as they pertain to marriage has several benefits.
 First, marriage market conditions are forces that influence marriage from outside they subjects affect, which means they impact the general trends of marriage decisions.
-In other words, individual circumstances cause people to make decisions about their marriages that might be specific to their personal situation; marriage markets impact all peoples' decisions about marriage from a macro level, which means stead incomes and job make for sound marriage.
-In addition, Job stability benefits both employers through greater productivity and families though more cohesion.
+In other words, individual circumstances cause people to make decisions about their marriages that might be specific to their personal situation; marriage markets impact all peoples' decisions about marriage from a macro level, which means steady incomes and jobs make for sound marriage.
+In addition, job stability benefits both employers through greater productivity and families though more cohesion.
 Second, marriage market conditions may capture many economic influences.
 Empirical findings indicate that financial stability is an important requisite for marriage.
 In weak marriage markets (when there is high unemployment) couples who would like to get married may delay doing so due to unemployment or financial troubles.
 Furthermore, even couples that are already married may face doubts about the future economic status of themselves or their partners, which can create marital instability.
 Conversely, strong labor markets (when unemployment is low) may improve the employment situation and financial situation of either partner, which may facilitate marriage and increase economic stability.
 Thus, when marriage markets are strong and unemployment is low, marriage may be perceived as more attractive to individuals than when marriage markets and weak and unemployment is high.